nforgeio/neonSDK/Lib/Neon.Deployment/README.md

 ﻿Neon.Deployment
 ===============

-**INTERNAL USE ONLY:** This package is intended mainly for use by NEONFORGE projects and should probably be avoided by other folks at this time.
-We are not giving any guarantees about not making breaking changes in the future.

-CI/CD (deployment) related utilities.
+Extends **GitHub** and **LibGit2Sharp** with handy higer level utilities.
+Note that this replicates some of the functionality provided by **Neon.Deployment**.
+Perhaps someday we'll have **Neon.Deployment** pick up these capabilities from this library or potentially combine the libraries.

-You can get started here: [Neon.Docker](https://sdk.neonforge.com/N_Neon_Deployment.htm)
+You can get started here: [Neon.Docker](https://sdk.neonforge.com/N_Neon_GitHub.htm)